-Eligibility must be determined on the basis of multiple, educationally relevant, objective criteria such as teacher judgment, interviews with families, and developmentally appropriate measures of child development.
+With the exception of the automatically eligible population (see Eligibility Section below) eligibility must be determined on the basis of multiple, educationally relevant, objective criteria such as teacher judgment, interviews with families, and developmentally appropriate measures of child development.

 Developmentally appropriate measures of child development are those which screen multiple developmental domains.
 The NC Department of Public Instruction has identified the following developmental screening tools as appropriate for use in determining risk: